COVID-19 Vaccine Toolkit

 Codes and reimbursement

-The American Medical Association (AMA), Centers for Medicare & Medicaid Services (CMS) and the Centers for Disease Control and Prevention (CDC) collaborated to establish Current Procedural Terminology (CPT) codes and reimbursement for the COVID-19 vaccines, as well as the administration.
+The American Medical Association, CMS and the CDC collaborated to establish CPT codes and reimbursement for the COVID-19 vaccines, as well as the administration.